-The video slideshow is inspired by poem 624 by Emily Dickinson.
+The poetry slideshow is inspired by poem 624 by Emily Dickinson.
 The poem was published in 1890 by Emily Dickinson.

-In this video fragments of Poem 624, accompany a sequence of 115 ribbons.
-The ribbons are tied around rectangular pieces of cardboard, on each piece of cardboard is written by hand the date: day, month and year.
+In this slideshow, fragments of Poem 624, accompany a sequence of 115 ribbons.
+The ribbons are tied around rectangular pieces of cardboard, and on each piece of cardboard is written by hand the date: day, month and year.

 The ribbon cards date from 1910 to 1940.
 Connie found the ribbons in a shoebox on a French Brocante in the Allier.
 She photographed the ribbons in 2013 and brought them together in a video slideshow in 2019.

 The words of the poem show up in repetitive sequences.
-First one or two words, than more words, which become sentences.
+First, one or two words, then more words, which become sentences.
 The visibility and duration of the words are based on the sequence of the images.

-The appearance and disappearance of the images: the ribbon cardboards and with it the changing of the dates, goes in a slow pace.
+The appearance and disappearance of the images: the ribbon cardboard and with it the changing of the dates, go at a slow pace.
 Combined with the words of the poem one experiences perhaps a more fleeting perception of time.

 Music: Nocturne Op.
 37 no. 2 in G major